xxDarkSoul07xx/Jane-Street-Advent-of-FPGA-2025/Design1/part1/README.md

 To run the design, you can use any SystemVerilog simulator that supports file I/O. I would recommend Vivado since this design was built in Vivado.

 1. Download the `sequential.sv`, `sequential_tb.sv`, and `input.txt`
 2. Open Vivado, make a new project with any board/part (won't matter for simulation), and make `sequential.sv` a design source.
-Make `sequential_tb.sv` and `input.txt` simulations sources.
+Make `sequential_tb.sv` and `input.txt` simulation sources.
 3. Run simulation.
 You can look at the waveform and the log.